Colloidal Gelation with Non-Sticky Particles: Results

 For attractive systems, while most data show small ${\rm dev}[t_{\rm g}]$, we observe two regions that present visible deviations in the diagram, \figrefp{fig3}{c}\,(left).
 At high $\phi_{\rm g}$ and $\phi_{\rm NS}$, the effective volume fraction $\phi_{\rm eff} $ is so high that the system falls in the AG regime with $\phi_{\rm eff} > 0.4$ (gray).
 This is consistent with the deviation at high $\phi_{\rm eff}$ in \figrefp{fig2}{c}, where the measured $t_{\rm g}$ falls below the power-law fitting (blue dashed line).

 Significant deviation also occurs at low $\phi_{\rm g}$ and high $\phi_{\rm NS}$ (upper left corner of the diagram).
-By drawing the contour lines of lengthscale ratio $\gamma$, we find that higher $\gamma$ leads to more prominent deviation ${\rm dev}[t_{\rm g}]$.
+By drawing the iso-$\gamma$ lines, we find that higher $\gamma$ leads to more prominent deviation ${\rm dev}[t_{\rm g}]$.
 Namely, when the characteristic size in gel $\xi_{\rm g}$ far exceeds the spacing $\delta$ between NS particles, gelation is greatly hindered by their interplay, which dominates over the effect of $\phi_{\rm eff}$.

 We use the same method to calculate the ratio $\gamma$ as well as the deviation ${\rm dev}[t_{\rm g}]$ in adhesive systems and find that this scenario appears to still work, \figrefp{fig3}{c}\,(right).
 As the lengthscale ratio $\gamma$ increases, the deviation becomes significant at low $\phi_{\rm g}$ and high $\phi_{\rm NS}$.
-For both systems, visually, the counter line of $\gamma = 2$ demarcate the regions with low and high deviations.
+For both systems, visually, the iso-$\gamma$ line of $\gamma=2$ demarcates the regions with low and high deviations.
 This result supports our argument that, as an important factor, the lengthscale interplay primarily affects the gelation process in binary systems at high $\gamma$.

 The role of lengthscale ratio $\gamma$ is further verified by varying $d_{\rm NS}$ from $d$ to $12d$ in both gel models, \figrefp{fig3}{d} and \fp{e}.
 At the same composition, the lengthscale ratio $\gamma$ decreases with the NS particle size $d_{\rm NS}$.
-For larger NS particles of $d_{\rm NS} = 12d$, therefore, most data points fall on the master curve when plotting $t_{\rm g}$ versus $\phi_{\rm eff}$ (see Supplementary Fig.~5), and $t_{\rm g}$ deviation is greatly suppressed due to the small $\gamma$.
+For larger NS particles of $d_{\rm NS} = 12d$, therefore, most data points fall on the master curve when plotting $t_{\rm g}$ versus $\phi_{\rm eff}$ (Supplementary Fig.\,6), and $t_{\rm g}$ deviation is greatly suppressed due to the small $\gamma$.
 As $d_{\rm NS}$ decreases, deviation becomes increasingly significant.
-When the colloids and NS particles have comparable sizes (i.e., $d_{\rm NS} = d$), almost all data points deviate from the master curve (see Supplementary Fig.~5).
+When the colloids and NS particles have comparable sizes (i.e., $d_{\rm NS} = d$), almost all data points deviate from the master curve (Supplementary Fig.\,6).
 Raw data of diagrams in \figrefp{fig3}{d} and \fp{e} can be found in Supplementary Note 5.

+Remarkably, the iso-$\gamma$ line at $\gamma = 2$ demarcates the low- and high-deviation regions in all cases, \figrefp{fig3}{c}--\fp{e}.
+The positive correlation between deviation and lengthscale ratio $\gamma$ is obvious when plotting all the data together, \figrefp{fig3}{f}.